alicesu55/condom/README.md

-# The Condom Project
+# The Condom Project: Dockerfile obfuscator in Github Actions

 This project serves as a simple obfuscator for a Dockerfile.
-After obfuscation, the contents of the dockerfile cannot be easily read by human, but still runs and generates the same layer structure of the container.
+After obfuscation, the contents of the dockerfile cannot be easily read by a human, but still runs and generates the same layer structure of the container.

 This project is designed to run on Github Actions.
 To use it, add a file to your repository as `.github/workflows/condom.yml`